 Note the distribution graph for median days on lot.
 Carbly shows you the median number, not the average.
 An average days on lot would be heavily biased by that outlier of 1,243 days which might lead to seeing a misleading number.

-Next is a look at actual recent retail sale comps from J.D.
-Power PIN.
+Next is a look at actual recent retail sale comps from Real Retail.
 While there are some losses shown (bad wholesale or inflated trade for the new car deal perhaps), vehicles with a similar mileage of 33,000 miles, are reporting fair profit margins for this Honda.